 Mark the amphora deleted in the DB.

-Since sqlalchemy will likely retry by itself always revert if it fails class MarkAmphoraHealthBusy(\\kwargs)
+Since sqlalchemy will likely retry by itself always revert if it fails revert(amphora, \args, \\kwargs) Mark the amphora as broken and ready to be cleaned up.

 Mark the amphora as deleted in DB.